95. Why it’s important job hunters find their niche.

 So here are some common misconceptions about finding your niche or your expertise:

 1. Niching down means limiting the jobs you can apply for.

-That is absolutely not true.
-Finding your niche isn't about fewer job opportunities.
-It's about applying for the right opportunities.
+That is not true.
+Finding your niche isn’t about fewer job opportunities.
+And it’s about applying for the right opportunities.

 Having a niche makes you more memorable for your network and recruiters.

 2. You have to niche down to a specific group of companies or jobs.

 Niching isn’t about picking a random group of employers and declaring, “I only work for XYZ.”
 You can niche down...